bioboot/bggn213_f17/lectures.md

 **Goals**:
 - Appreciate and describe in general terms the rapid advances in sequencing technologies and the new areas of investigation that these advances have made accessible.
 - Understand the process by which genomes are currently sequenced and the bioinformatics processing and analysis required for their interpretation.
+- Be able to launch your own cloud based Galaxy server for NGS analysis.
-- Be able to use the Galaxy platform for basic RNA-Seq analysis from raw reads to expression value determination.
+- Be able to navigate the Galaxy platform, input NGS sequence data and access common NGS tools for sequence analysis.

 **Material**:
 - Lecture Slides: [Large PDF]({{ site.baseurl }}/class-material/lecture14-BGGN213-large.pdf){:.no-push-state}, [Small PDF]({{ site.baseurl }}/class-material/lecture14-BGGN213-small.pdf){:.no-push-state},